ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Rename folder

-Renames a prompt folder, validating the new name against the existing folders.
+Renames a folder in the caller&#39;s prompt library, validating the new name against the folders already there.
+The prompts inside it are untouched and keep their IDs.
+The answer carries the renamed folder.
+A name that another folder already uses is rejected.

 #### Parameters